- Create a New Set

 None of the editing features of a Set are available from view mode.
 You can perform only the following actions in view mode:

-- Select a document’s name to open the document in another browser tab, which is an easy way to access the document so that it can be edited directly:
+- Select a document name to preview the document in a dialog box, from where you can download the document and open the document in another browser tab, which is an easy way to access the document and edit it directly.

 - Select the Set name to access the Set menu and any of its actions: